mad-ady/vnc-multiscreen/README.md

 # vnc-multiscreen
-Use VNC on two devices to create an extended desktop with window dragging
+Use VNC on two devices (two separate video outputs) to create an extended desktop with window dragging between screens